duncombe/wikis/system-test-development-workflow.md

 ```

 We added the upstream using `git://` for the URL rather than `git@`.
 The
 `git://` URL is read only.
-This means we that we can't accidentally
+This means that we can't accidentally
 (or deliberately) write to the upstream repo, and we are only going to
 use it to merge into our own code and send PRs.